theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

 - how intense should the shaking be
 - how much to dampen the shaking each frame

-All three of these requirements will be assembled into an acceleration force that will be applied to the camera.
+All two of these requirements will be assembled into an acceleration force that will be applied to the camera.
 No need to remember the original position of the camera, or calculate new positions from old positions&mdash;all of that is already taken care of in the "Follow that player!" section above.
 Since the shake is just an acceleration force, the target position for the camera does not change so the camera will naturally flow back to its intended position.

 Adding more properties to the camera!